 4) Walk by faith not by sight.
 Church planters face a different set of challenges.
 Dreams of building take longer than expected.
 People don’t always come around as quickly as you would like.
 There isn’t always something to fall back on.
 I recently heard, “Sometimes leaders plant trees under whose shade they will never sit.”
 There are no past years to compare to, the budgets are lean and mean and faith is basically the only thing they have going for them.
 They also live in the world of being overwhelmed with a God-sized vision that could never be done without divine intervention.

 5) Entreprenurial leadership.
 Church planting pastors, are typical by nature, more aggressively entrepreneurial.
 This is a generalization, I know, but for the most part, you just don’t find many maintenance mode pastors leading energetic church starts.
 It takes someone with vision and passion.
 It takes someone who loves and connects with people.
 It takes someone who sees great potential in people and helps them develop it.
-And it’s a person who will wholeheartedly trust their team around them.
+And it’s a person who will wholeheartedly build and trust their team around them.

 6) Seek to reach the community around them.
 The key for any church is to be in mission around the community in which they exist.
 Focusing on the community and regions around you, focusing on the people, and focusing on how they can be served has a great impact.